 In a Temple with a Sword

-Consequently one spends a lot of time blundering about, flailing with lighting, and asking for help on the DAZ forums (on the company’s website).
+Consequently I spend a lot of time blundering about, flailing with lighting, and asking for help on the DAZ forums (on the company’s website).
 Most of the people on the forums are very helpful.

 Nevertheless, it took me close to a year before I produced anything that I deemed fit for public consumption.